 - Operational Practice Metrics.
 Measure the security practices of people who directly or indirectly affect an organization's IA posture.
 These metrics assess culture and climate, awareness of existing policy, and socio-ethical awareness for example.
 An example might be the number of users with passwords in compliance with the local password management security policy. - Operational Environment Metrics.
 Used for describing and measuring the security relevant aspects of the operational environment (i.e., external threats, conditions, objects) that affect the organization's security operations directly or indirectly.
-An example might be number of systems susceptible to a specific penetration technique. - Effectiveness Metrics.
-Measure how effective the organization's IA program is in actually providing defense in-depth assurance.
+An example might be number of systems susceptible to a specific penetration technique. - defense in-depth assurance.
 Examples include the number of malicious code incidents (measures protection), number of intrusions reported (measures detection), percentage of data recovered after security incident (response).
 The Air Force Information Warfare Center (AFIWC) and its one-line surveys (OLS) use quantitative effectiveness metrics such as the number of systems root or user privileges that were obtained as a percentage of the total number of systems [12].
-The Air Force Communication Agency (AFCA) developed information protection metrics that measures compliance with and the effectiveness of information protection policy in organizations, e.g., number of intrusion attempts reported and number of security incidents this month/number of security incidents previous month.
+The Air Force Communication Agency (AFCA) developed information protection metrics that measures compliance with and the effectiveness of information protection policy in organizations, e.g., number of intrusion attempts reported and number of reported successful intrusions with limited access or total control [18].
+Another example might be the number of security incidents this month/number of security incidents previous month. - B.2.

-B.2.
 Metrics for Technical Target of Assessment (TTOA).
-This type of metric is intended to measure how much a technical object, system or product (collectively refered to as TTOA) is capable of providing assurance in terms of protection, detection and response.
+This type of metric is intended to measure how much a technical object, system or product (collectively referred to as TTOA) is capable of providing assurance in terms of protection, detection and response.
 This type of metrics is often used in comparing or differentiating between alternative and competing TTOA, e.g. the EAL ratings of the Common Criteria, DITSCAP certification levels developed by DoD Information Technology Security Certification and